OmniDrive-R1: Reinforcement-driven Interleaved Multi-modal Chain-of-Thought for Trustworthy Vision-Language Autonomous Driving: Introduction

 \section{Introduction}

 The advancement of autonomous driving (AD) systems has fundamentally shifted from pure object detection and tracking to intricate, high-level reasoning and decision-making under complex, safety-critical scenarios \cite{wang2025omnidrive, sima2023driving}.
-Tasks such as intent prediction, causal explanation, and abstract policy planning require capabilities beyond simple perception, making them essential for robust driving deployment \cite{qian2025agentthink, ishaq2025drivelmm}.
+Meanwhile, broader progress in scene representation and collaborative perception continues to reinforce the need for richer environment understanding, providing an important backdrop for the development of more capable autonomous driving systems \cite{deng2025best3dscenerepresentation, deng2025mne, deng2025mcnslammultiagentcollaborativeneural}.Tasks such as intent prediction, causal explanation, and abstract policy planning require capabilities beyond simple perception, making them essential for robust driving deployment \cite{qian2025agentthink, ishaq2025drivelmm}.
 Vision-Language Models (VLMs), which seamlessly integrate visual perception with powerful linguistic reasoning, have emerged as a promising foundation for such complex, cognitive AD agents \cite{xu2025llava}.
 By leveraging Chain-of-Thought (CoT) reasoning \cite{wei2022chain}, VLMs can articulate their decision-making process, offering transparency and interpretability.

 Despite this potential, the deployment of VLMs in AD is critically hindered by fundamental reliability failures, most notably object hallucination \cite{an2025mitigating, zheng2025modality}.
 This failure is rooted in the current reliance on ungrounded, text-based CoT reasoning.
 When the model’s "thought process" is largely confined to discrete textual tokens, it risks losing fidelity to the continuous, dynamic visual scene, leading to the fabrication of non-existent objects, states, or relationships.
 In autonomous driving, a model that hallucinates even a minor detail can lead to catastrophic and life-threatening failures.